 Time Frame: Up to 14 days

 An AE is any untoward medical occurrence in a clinical study participant, temporally associated with the use of study intervention, whether or not considered related to the study intervention.
 An AE can therefore be any unfavorable and unintended sign (including an abnormal laboratory finding), symptom, or disease (new or exacerbated) temporally associated with the use of a study intervention.
-The percentage of participants who discontinued study medication due to an AE will be presented.
+The percentage of participants who discontinued study medication due to an AE are presented.

 Up to 14 days